Self-Guided Belief Propagation -- A Homotopy Continuation Method: Experiments

-Third, we investigate how the approximation quality depends on the scaling parameter $\scaling_m$.
-Therefore, we depict the evolution of the MSE (to the exact solution) and $\mseb$ (to the approximate solution) in Fig.~\ref{fig:mse_iterations}.
-We observe that $\mseb$ (blue) decreases monotonically with every iteration, which empirically verifies that SBP proceeds along a well-behaved solution path (cf. Prop.~\ref{prop:properties}).
-Note that $\mseb$ decreases rapidly in the first iterations and SBP spends a major part of the overall runtime for slight improvements.
+Third, we investigate how the approximation quality depends on the scaling term $\scaling_m$.
+Therefore, we depict the evolution of $\mseb$ (to the approximate solution) and of the MSE (to the exact solution) in Fig.~\ref{fig:mse_iterations}.
+We observe that $\mseb$ (blue) decreases monotonically with every iteration, which empirically verifies that SBP proceeds along a well-behaved solution path (see Property~\ref{prop:properties}).
+Note that $\mseb$ decreases rapidly in the first iterations and SBP spends a major part of the overall run-time for slight improvements.
 The MSE to the exact solution, on the other hand, decreases first until it increases again as SBP incorporates stronger couplings.
 Stronger couplings tend to degrade the quality of the Bethe approximation in loopy graphs and lead to marginals that are increasingly biased towards one state~\cite{weiss2000correctness,knoll2017fixed}.
 This explains why the MSE to the exact solution increases as SBP converges towards the terminal fixed point.
-One could exploit this behavior and restrict the runtime by stopping SBP after consumption of a fixed iteration budget; this may even increase the accuracy with respect to the exact solution.
+One could exploit this behavior and restrict the run-time by stopping SBP after consumption of a fixed iteration budget; this may even increase the accuracy with respect to the exact solution.

-Finally, we aim to investigate the influence of the coupling strength: therefore we consider $\field{i} \sim \mathcal{U} (-0.5, 0.5)$ and $\coupling{i}{j} \sim \mathcal{U} (-\beta,\beta)$ .
-For every $\beta \in [0,5]$ we execute $L=100$ experiments and present the averaged results in Fig.~\ref{fig:general}.
-Note that we restrict the results to $\beta \leq 2$ on the grid graph because BP did only converge sporadically for models with stronger couplings.
-SBP requires only slightly more iterations than BP and fewer than $\BPD$, even though we compare only to models where BP (or $\BPD$) converged.
+Finally, we investigate the influence of the coupling strength: therefore we consider $\field{i} \sim \mathcal{U} (-0.5, 0.5)$ and $\coupling{i}{j} \sim \mathcal{U} (-\beta,\beta)$.
+For every $\beta \in \{0, 0.5, \ldots,5\}$ we consider $L=100$ models and present the averaged results in Fig.~\ref{fig:general}.
+We restrict the results to $\beta \leq 2$ on the grid graph because BP did only converge sporadically for models with stronger couplings.
+Even for models where BP converged, SBP requires only slightly more iterations than BP and fewer than $\BPD$.
 The benefits of SBP become increasingly evident as the coupling strength increases.
-Again SBP (blue) significantly outperforms BP\textsuperscript{$\circ$} (magenta) and $\BPD^\circ$ (green) on all graphs with respect to accuracy.
+Again SBP (blue) significantly outperforms BP\textsuperscript{$\circ$} (orange) and $\BPD^\circ$ (green) on all graphs with respect to accuracy.